 Growing demand for eLearning solutions amidst a global pandemic gave serious impetus to the development of online courses and training programs.
 According to statistics, by 2025 the Massive Open Online Course Market (MOOC) would surpass the mark of $25 billion.
-Being such a crescive niche, it attracts more and more individuals who want to share their knowledge but who don't have prior experience developing training courses.
+Being such a crescive niche, it attracts more and more individuals who want to share their knowledge but who don’t have prior experience developing training courses.
+Creating a storyboard is a foundational step in instructional design for any training course, as it helps organize content, interactivity, and visual elements effectively.

 In this blog, we will share some insights on how to design eLearning storyboards, will examine the interactive storyboarding design elements, and provide some other handy tips that you can use when designing an effective eLearning storyboard.